Are you currently running a Google Ads campaign? Do you bid on your brand name or company name in your list of keywords?

-Do you run Google Ads?
-Do you bid on your brand name or company name?
-Nine times out of ten it is a great strategy – and I’ll do my best to explain why.
 There are certainly some reasons not to bid on your own brand or company name.
-However, I’ll try demonstrate that, in most cases, the pros far outweigh the cons.
-Agree or disagree, we’d love to hear about it; drop us a note after the article.
+However, I’ll explain that, in most cases, the pros far outweigh the cons.
+Agree or disagree, we’d love to hear about it.
+Drop us a note after the article.
+Don’t be shy!

-On the other hand, a Google Ad gives you exacting control over what is displayed in the content – including the Headline and Description of the listing.
+On the other hand, a Google Ad gives you near-complete control over what is displayed in the content – including the Headline and Description of the listing.
 The example below was from a Google search for ‘Galaxy Motors’.
-This is an example of a well structured Google Ad that appears at the very top of the search result page.
+This is an example of a well-structured Google Ad that appears at the very top of the search result page.
 You can see there’s a LOT more here than just a Heading and Description.

-Ad extensions are one of the most powerful features of your Google Ads campaign by adding remarkably useful enhancements to your ads.
-By default, Google will automatically select the most relevant extensions and types from all available.
-That’s why it is super important to create 50%-100% more than you need, since Google will choose some other others depending upon the search keywords.
+Ad extensions are one of the most powerful features of your Google Ads campaign.
+Ad extensions provide very useful enhancements to your ads that often attract clicks when the main heading does not.
+By default, Google will automatically select the most relevant extensions from the complete inventory of extensions.
+It uses its huge ‘abrain’ and robotic infra-techno-telligence to decide which extensions might attract the right attention.
+That’s why it is super important to create 50%-100% more than you need since Google will choose some others depending upon the search keywords and a host of other signals from its database of everyone’s information.

-Here are some of the eye-catching ‘add-ons’ that Google can display for you right at the top of the Search Engine Results Page (SERP):
+Here are some of the eye-catching ‘add-ons’ or extensions that Google can display for you right at the top of the Search Engine Results Page (SERP):

 - Callout extensions